Table of Contents

 Other parents take cues from their children and their surroundings to introduce the subject of HIV.
 For example, they may try to bring up the discussion when their children see or hear something about HIV on TV.
 Ask what the children have heard and what they know about HIV.
 This will help you figure out what they already know and what is left for you to explain.

 Note: When talking with your children about HIV, questions about death may come up.
 Explain death in simple terms.
 It is important not to explain death in terms of sleep.
 It may make your children worry that if they fall asleep, they will never wake up.
-It is also important to offer reassurance.
-Stress that while HIV is serious, it is preventable and treatable.
+It is also important to offer reassurance and explain that while HIV is serious, it is preventable and treatable.

 It is never too early to talk to your children about HIV.
-In fact, by the third grade, many children have already heard about it.
+In fact, by age eight (third grade in the US), many children have already heard about it.
 Talking to children about HIV is not a one-time-only conversation.
-Children will be ready to accept different levels of information at different ages.
+Children will be ready to hear different levels of information at different ages.
 Often their questions will let you know that they are ready to hear more about it.
 The more open you are to questions, the more likely your children will be to ask them, and the greater your opportunity to give them correct information and help them to make healthy choices.
 Talk early and talk often to make sure that your children have the right information for their age throughout their childhood.

 Children up to age four are learning the basics about their bodies.
 They do not understand the concepts of disease, death, or sex.
 However, you can set the stage for future conversations by introducing them to the concept of sexuality by providing the correct names for body parts.
 Most importantly, however, you want to give young children the message that you are open to their questions.
 When they feel they can ask you anything, they will be more likely to talk to you as they get older.